gcch/OS-X-Install-Image-Creation-Script/README.md

 For you who prefer a optical installation disk to a USB installation media

 ## Description
-You can make a OS X installation image from an app file which can be got from App Store.
+You can make an OS X installation image from an app file which can be got from App Store.

 ## Supported Installation Packages
 * Install OS X Mavericks.app